 City fans are invited throughout today to leave floral and/or other tributes by the Valley Parade fire memorial, which is situated just to the right hand side of the main entrance to the JCT600 Main Stand.

-The JCT600 Stand will also be open until 5:00pm today to give supporters the opportunity for some quiet reflection on this day of remembrance.
+The JCT600 Stand itself will also be open from 12noon today to give supporters the opportunity for some quiet reflection on this day of remembrance.